mailgun/documentation/source/quickstart.rst

 What's actually happening:

-* Mailgun assembled a MIME message
+* Mailgun assembles a MIME message.
-* Added the log entries to our full text search index
+* Added the log entries to our full text search index.
-* Delivered the email
+* Delivered the email.

 What's next?
-Aad DNS records to `Verify Your Domain`_.
+Add DNS records to `verify your domain`_.

 Send via SMTP